Formalize bounty system

 The donations page via FSF's webpage (https://my.fsf.org/civicrm/contribute/transact?reset=1&id=19) don't have a comment section or any way to specify why the donation is being made, so maybe updating that might be enough.

-#1 Updated by shuckle fisher about 1 month ago
+#1 Updated by shuckle fisher 3 months ago

 I emailed the fsf about this, and they said that changing the form on their site wasn't possible at this time.
 They suggested that people who comment on the Replicant issue tracker could indicate that they have donated, and how much, to a particular issue/feature.
 Not ideal, but it might be ok if it is formalized in some way.
 Is there a treasurer for the project?

-#2 Updated by Fil Bergamo about 1 month ago
+#2 Updated by Fil Bergamo 3 months ago

 shuckle fisher wrote: